freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/1-textures.md

 ![Ink Mask (closeup)](illustrator-fake-holes-mask-closeup.png)

-Like the ink mask before, export this as **white on black** PNG and name it `fake-holes-mask.png` (don't forget to check *Use Artboards*).
+Once you're done, like the ink mask before, export this as a **white on black** PNG and name it `fake-holes-mask.png` (don't forget to check *Use Artboards*).

 ## Other Masks

-Tron has two special features: Mylar stickers to protect the playfield, and the special edition has silver ink around the inserts.
+Tron has two special features: Mylar stickers to protect the playfield, and the Limited Edition has silver ink around the inserts.
 We'll draw those as well and export the masks **white on black** as `mylar-mask.png` and `silver-mask.png`.

 ![Other Masks](illustrator-other-masks.png)